Collegiate Terms & Traditions

 Fall Festival

-The Fall Festival is organized by the Parents Association and occurs on a Saturday in October.
-Families and friends have the opportunity to play games, participate in a cakewalk and win prizes.
+The Lower School Fall Festival is organized by the Parents Association and occurs on a Saturday in October.
+Families and friends have the opportunity to play games, jump on a bouncy, and win prizes.

 Glenmary Shop